 During the 2017 6-7th April pan-European Symposium Water and Sanitation Safety Planning and Extreme Weather Events, cross-cutting topics will be addressed.
 Presentations and workshops will be organised with the goal of presenting achievements, experiences and challenges of water and sanitation professionals and regulators, in addressing extreme weather events, with a special focus on cases from the pan-European region.
-Presentations from throughout the world are welcomed.
+But is not limited to the region alone.

 This event presents a unique opportunity to share knowledge and experiences from within the region and to advance the topic of climate-resilient planning for water supply and sanitation services.
-Working languages of the symposium are English and Russian.
+Working language of the symposium is English.

-Regulators Forum – State of the art of Drinking Water Supply and Sanitation with special attention to Climate Change Challenges -Achievements, challenges and needs in the region will be shared, with regard to:
+April 7th Regulators Forum – State of the art of Drinking Water Supply and Sanitation with special attention to Climate Change Challenges -Achievements, challenges and needs in the region will be shared, with regard to:

 - The role of WSSP as an instrument for governance